Chengdu Tianfu International Airport: Cargo

+Future expansion

+The new Terminal 3 and third runway is under construction, scheduled to put into operation at midnight of 28 October 2026.

 Ground transportation

 Internal transportation

 The two airport terminals are connected by an Innovia automated people mover (APM) supplied by joint venture firm Puzhen Bombardier Transportation Systems Limited, which has also won the operations and maintenance contract.

 To connect airport parking to the two terminal buildings there will be a personal rapid transit system, consisting of 6 mi of guideway, four stations and 22 pods.
 However, as of 2025, the PRT has not been commissioned.